If you’ve ever written a decently sized C program before, you will have struggled with error handling.

 I am implementing my modding language called grug in C right now, and so far I have just printed the error and exited the program whenever an error was encountered.

-static token get_token(size_t token_index) {
+struct token peek_token(size_t token_index) {

 if (token_index >= tokens.size) {

-fprintf(stderr, "token_index %zu was out of bounds in get_token()\n", token_index);
+fprintf(stderr, "token_index %zu was out of bounds in peek_token()\n", token_index);

 exit(EXIT_FAILURE);